majkinetor/isense-x/trunk/readme.txt

 FEATURES
 ---------
-- Info window that contain all commands that start with currently typed prefix
+- Info window that contain all commands, functions and user functions that start with currently typed prefix
+- ActiveGoTo integration
 - Parameter display and tracking
 - Full help on last typed command
 - Works on already typed sentences